oh-noey/Befunge-93-Interpreter/README.md

 ```
 Prints an infinite stream of random numbers between 1 and 9
 #### Notes:
-- this implementation can be accept grids of almost any size
+- this implementation can accept grids of almost any size, which may break programs that use the fixed grid size
 - Rows can have variable sizes but will all be maximized in the grid
 - use escape characters for `"` and `\`
 ### Links: